eren23/Technologies-I-Like/README.md

+# Some Tecnologies I Like

-# I made this repo to store and share some of the technologies and tools I like
+I made this repo to store and share some of the technologies and tools I like.
+I'll upload new things here all the time.
+I can also create new categories and group the posts when the number of posts increased.

 ## ngrok